brimoran/RDataViz/README.md

 ### Suppress scientific notation

-Often it is useful to suppress scientific notation.
+We are producing data viz for business here and so it is useful to suppress scientific notation.
 To do so use the following code in your R script prior to plotting:

 ```r
 options(scipen=999) # supress scientific notation
 ```

-### Commas in scales

 ### Working with colour